 Introduction

-Queensland’s population is dispersed over a large area and has the higher percentage of its population living outside the greater capital city area than most Australian states and territories.1 Despite this geographic dispersion, in 2021 almost three-quarters of Queensland’s population lived in the southeast of the state.2,3
+Queensland’s population is dispersed over a large area with a larger percentage of its population living outside the greater capital city area than most Australian states and territories.1 Despite this geographic dispersion, in 2021 almost three-quarters of Queensland’s population lived in the south east of the state.2,3

-Age is one factor related to the amount and type of health conditions that are expected at an individual and population level.
+The number and type of health conditions is strongly associated with age at an individual and population level.
 Understanding an area’s age distribution provides valuable information about the types of health services needed now and into the future.

-In addition to informing anticipated health conditions and risk factors, population distributions also influence other characteristics in an area such as economic growth, patterns of work and retirement, the way in which families function, and the ability of governments and communities to provide adequate resources.
+In addition to informing anticipated health needs and risk factor behaviours, population distributions also influence other characteristics in an area such as economic growth, patterns of work and retirement, the way in which families function, and the ability of governments and communities to provide adequate resources.4

-• Population decline occurred in western regions of Queensland (decreases of 17% in Central West HHS, 13% in North West HHS and 9% in South West HHS).
+- The largest population declines were in western Queensland (13.1% in Central West HHS, 8.3% in North West HHS and 7.6% in South West HHS)

 Additional information